Release, Pre-Order & Supply Updates For LG G6 & Samsung Galaxy S8

 Release of unlocked Samsung Galaxy S8

-Today is the official release date for Samsung Galaxy S8 in the United States, but only the carrier versions are expected to hit the shelves.
-The unlocked units are nowhere to be found yet and Samsung hasn’t announced details about the release schedule, but shipments are expected to commence in May.
-Also, placing a pre-order for an unlocked S8 is now possible, according to a GSM Arena report, which also noted that B&H is selling a 64GB Galaxy S8 for $830.
+This day, April 21, is the official release date for Samsung Galaxy S8 in the United States but only the carrier variants are expected to hit the shelves today.
+The unlocked units are nowhere to be found yet and Samsung hasn’t announced details about the release schedule but shipments are expected to commence in May.
+Also, placing a pre-order for an unlocked S8 is now possible, according to a GSM Arena’s report, which also noted that B&H is selling a 64GB Galaxy S8 for $830.

-But if you are keen on knowing an exact launch date for the unlocked S8 and S8 Plus, popular retailer Best Buy shared that it will begin selling them on May 9.
+But if you are too keen on knowing an exact launch date for unlocked S8 and S8 Plus, popular retailer Best Buy shared that it will begin selling them on May 9.
 Droid Life noted the following.

 “Best Buy will sell the unlocked Galaxy S8 in Midnight Black for $724.99 and the Galaxy S8+ in Midnight Black for $824.99.
 See, a $25 discount over most carriers.”